rosmord/jsesh/comments/journal/DevelopperJournal.md

 # JSesh developer journal

+This journal should only be edited and modified in the Development branch.

+## 2023/04/20

+Working on cleaning up the mess of Singletons.

+## 2020/02/14

+- Note for the future : the current package organization of JSesh is illogical.
+   For future versions, we could have :
+  - a package for the model (mdc and sundries)
+  - a "component" package, with all components
+  - each component having its own package.
+  - functions which communicate with jhotdraw should do so through a neutral interface
+  - "heavy" functions, like "advanced searches", should take advantage of

 ## 2019/02/22

 The git archive is a bit of a mess, as I performed changes on an old version.